exactlab/nomad/docs/howto/develop/setup.md

 This is not about working with the NOMAD Python package `nomad-lab`.
 You can find its documentation [here](../programmatic/pythonlib.md).

 ## Clone the sources

+If you're planning on developing the core `nomad` package alongside other plugins, consider using the `nomad-distro-dev` setup as described at the end of this page.

 If not already done, you should clone NOMAD.
 If you have an account at the [MPDCF Gitlab](https://gitlab.mpcdf.mpg.de/){:target="_blank"}, you can clone with the SSH URL: